St Andrew's Cross spider fact sheet | Field of Mars EEC

 What is the life cycle of a St Andrew’s Cross spider?

 St Andrew’s Cross spiders hatch from eggs as tiny spiderlings.
-They grow by moulting, which means they shed their outer skeleton as their bodies become larger.
+They grow by moulting, which means shedding their hard outer skeleton so their bodies can become larger.

 The spiderlings stay close together for a short time before dispersing.
-Some climb to a high point and release silk into the air.
-The breeze can carry the silk and spiderling to a new location.
-This is called ballooning.
+Some climb to a high point and release silk into the air so the breeze can carry them to a new habitat.
+Young St Andrew’s Cross spiders may build a circular silk pattern in the centre of their web before making the adult X-shaped cross.

 What adaptations do St Andrew’s Cross spiders have to help them survive?